swiftcsv/swiftcsv-peril/README.md

 ### What is this project?

-This is the configuration repo for Peril on the ReSwift org.
+This is the configuration repo for Peril on the SwiftCSV org.
+It's based on the established settings from the [ReSwift org](https://github.com/ReSwift/reswift-peril).
 There is a [settings file](peril.settings.json) and org-wide dangerfiles which are inside the [org folder](org).

 Here's some links to the key things